Cathy0610/2022-VocEmb4SVS/index.md

 ---

 ## Demo from the MUSDB18 dataset
-These are some music clips cut from [MUSDB18 dataset](https://sigsep.github.io/datasets/musdb.html#musdb18-compressed-stems). `VocEmb4Sep (Separator P)` means applying our proposed method VocEmb4Sep on _Separator P_.
+These are some binaural music clips cut from [MUSDB18 dataset](https://sigsep.github.io/datasets/musdb.html#musdb18-compressed-stems). `VocEmb4Sep (Separator P)` means applying our proposed method VocEmb4Sep on _Separator P_.
 The comparison of vocals separated by different methods is listed as follows.

-For brevity, we only show the spectrograms and waveforms of the **right channel**.
+> For brevity, we only show the spectrograms and waveforms of the **right channel**.
 To see the complete binaural spectrograms and waveforms, please click on `Expand binaural images`.

 <!-- <html> -->
 <!-- <style>